-c.
-Date of original diagnosis, if known, and last contact with the student.
+- Date of original diagnosis, if known, and last contact physician had with the student.

 * A history of accommodations does not in itself warrant the provision of similar accommodations at UNA.
-The final determination of appropriate and reasonable accommodations rests with the decision of the University of North Alabama.
+The final determination of appropriate and reasonable accommodations rests with the decision of the university.